MathiasStadler/armbian-sunxi-fel-boot/README.md

 7. execute the  provisioning_script
     - is start with the command vagrant up

-# CHanges inside the Vagrantfile
+# Changes inside the Vagrantfile
-- TODO What & why
+- add a 2nd bridge network adapter with custom MAC address
+- add USB filter for orange pi H3 OTG USB
+- add the the copy command for  fel-bbot.sh script and set the IP address from the 2nd network adapter.
+So is NFS boot possible.

 # Wiki
 ## Fel Mode [https://linux-sunxi.org/FEL]
-cd

 # unsorted
 - [Github mastering markdown](https://guides.github.com/features/mastering-markdown/)